uclacvib/matlab-mcc-htcondor/README.md

 bash /bin/run.sh
 run('/opt/myapp/qux.m');

+# quux.m is the entry point, below run will fail since we did not provide any arguments
 run('/opt/myapp/quux.m');

+# note in quux.m, we removed the `addpath` from `qux.m`, mcc does not alow use of `addpath`!
+# in `quux.m`, we added a function with args, which will serve as the entrypoint cli.
+# compile the code along with its dependencies with `mcc`:

 mcc -v -R -nodisplay -R -singleCompThread -m /opt/myapp/quux.m -a /opt/myapp/foobar/*

 ```

-+ head in to running container and test the compiled code.
++ head into running container and test the compiled code.

 ```